Employment law and COVID-19 – what you need to know

 Where employees are quarantined at home and able to work from home, they have an obligation to do so.
 The same applies if they are quarantined elsewhere and able to work remotely from that location.
 The only case where they are no longer obliged to work is if they become unfit for work due to illness.
 The situation is of course different for employees who need to be physically present at their place of work in order to do their work, e.g. because they work on machines.

 Generally speaking, company closures are a risk that must be borne by the employer and not the employee.
 Employees continue to receive their salary.
-Whether this also applies in the case of closures ordered by the authorities, in particular nationwide official closures like the current one, is unclear.
+Whether this also applies in the case of closures ordered by the authorities, in particular nationwide/region-wide official closures, is unclear.
 To minimise the economic risk, companies are well advised to put in an application for short-time work (see below for details).

 The following distinction must be made here: